johnmillstead/balance_study/README.md

 # balance_study

-The idea is to start transform a time consuming, mundane Excel report into a quick, easy to use report in Python.
+The idea is to transform a time consuming, mundane Excel report into a quick, easy to use report in Python.

 Note: This project is a small part of a larger project.
 The complete project is the Employee Balance and Payroll Calculator.
 The complete project will use: